Mr-Smyth/sunwhere/testing.md

 #### createMap()

-  This function gets lat and lon for the chosen location and displays a map centered on that chosen location.
+  This function gets lat and lon for the chosen location and displays a map centred on that chosen location.
   **Credit Google Documentation**

   The following tests were carried out: